chiedozie013/alx-low_level_programming/0x01-variables_if_else_while/README.md

 (File 3-print_alphabets.c) a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line

 (File 4-print_alphabt.c) a program that prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e.

+(File 5-print_numbers.c)  a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.